History of Białystok: Soviet occupation

 NKVD set up its office in Białystok, which occupied the building of the District Court in 5 Mieczkiewica Street.
 Among the victims of the arrests wave were employees of the District Court who were arrested such as Józef Ostruszka, the last president of the court (he was imprisoned in Bialystok, then expelled with others to Soviet camps), Vice President Karol Wolisz, Jan Bolesław Stokowski who chief secretary of the regional court and head of the Tax office.
 The People's Assembly of Białystok met on 28–30 October in Białystok under the slogan: "death to the white eagle".
 The NKVD also took over the local prison.
 In October, the NKVD arrested pre-war Polish mayor Seweryn Nowakowski, who was then probably deported to the USSR, however his fate remains unknown.

 On 22 October 1939, less than two weeks after the invasion, the Soviet occupation administration organized elections into a National assembly of West Belarus (Народны сход Заходняй Беларусі).
 The official turnout was 96.7 percent, and 90 percent of the vote was given to candidates backed by the Soviet Union.
 The Elections to the People's Assemblies of Western Ukraine and Western Belarus took place under control of NKVD and the Communist Party.
 On 30 October the National Assembly session held in Białystok passed the decision of so-called West Belarus joining the USSR and its unification with the Belarusian Soviet Socialist Republic.
-These petitions were officially accepted by the Supreme Soviet of the USSR on 2 November and by the Supreme Soviet of the BSSR on 12 November.
+These petitions were officially accepted by the Supreme Soviet of the USSR on 2 November and by the Supreme Soviet of the Byelorussian SSR on 12 November.
 The Belastok Voblast with the center in Białystok was created in 1939.

-Following the incorporation of Bialystok and the surroundings as Belastok Region in the Belarusian SSR, a policy of Sovietization began.
+Following the incorporation of Białystok and the surroundings as Belastok Region in the Belarusian SSR, a policy of Sovietization began.
 In 1940 the town hall and the city scales' building were demolished to provide a large space for holding rallies and demonstrations.
 The square was decorated with eye-catching, red posters.
-At Sovietskaya Street (Rynek Kosciuszki) 27 the Gorky District Library replaced the City Public Library.
-Semyon Igayev was appointed to the secretary of Bialystok's Obkom, a former Second Secretary of Mogilev Obkom.
+At Sovietskaya Street (Kościuszko Market Square) 27 the Gorky District Library replaced the City Public Library.
+Semyon Igayev was appointed to the secretary of Białystok's Obkom, a former Second Secretary of Mogilev Obkom.
 The NKVD established its headquarters at Mickiewicza Street at the now Voivodeship Office.
 The first head of the provincial NKVD was Alexander Misiuriev who was later replaced by Peter Gladkov and Sergei Bielchenko.
-The gorkom (city council) was located at 21 Warszawska Street, in a non-existing building.
-Grisha Gershman was appointed to the first secretary of the City Committee.
+The Gorkom (city council) was located at 21 Warszawska Street, in a non-existing building.
+Grisha Gershman was appointed to the first secretary of the Party City Committee.